oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

     Approve login on device
     ```

-    Go back to the Android emulator and check if OMA have received a notification (bell icon), if so proceed to open the notification and Allow the request.
+    Go back to the Android emulator and check if OMA has received a notification (bell icon), if so proceed to open the notification and Allow the request.

     Once the OMA response is processed, back in the Windows VM, the OAM user should be able to access the Windows desktop.